MERSEYSIDE POLICE MOUNTED SECTION

 After the war normal duties resumed such as local football matches that involved controlling crowds upwards of 70,000.
 There were also escorts for the Lord Mayor of Liverpool, Orange Lodge Processions and various other processions, and demonstrations to be policed.

 1966 – 1974

-With the creation of the Merseyside Police in 1974, many more areas needed to be patrolled and so the Department took on new responsibilities.
+With the creation of the Merseyside Police in 1974, many more areas needed to be patrolled and so the section took on new responsibilities.
 For example, the foreshores of Southport, Crosby, Hoylake and West Kirby were ideal for our specialised patrols during the holiday season.